Published

 10. Movie Night - the Library Learning Commons has a variety of rentals available

 11. Go for a bike ride or a hike.
-London has lots of trails: check out the city of London biking trails and the Fanshawe Student Union’s bike rentals
+London has lots of trails and you can explore the city of London on a bike via London's bike trails

 12. Go for a walk